saeg/road2fault/README.md

    score is used to inspect the blocks inside the methods indicated by the roadmap.
    If the 1st score (highest) contains more blocks than the budget, such score is returned.

-## Folder structure:
+## Folder structure
 To run the extractor, the report files must be placed in the following structure:
 ```
 /home/user/experiments/{program-name}/{version_fault-name}
 ```
-- **/home/user/experiments**: your local folder that contains the report files of all programs
+- **/home/user/experiments**: your local folder that contains the report files of all programs.
 - **program-name**: one folder for each program named with the program's name in lower case
 - **version_fault-name**: one folder containing the *.xml-debug* files for each fault.